 It would be helpful to have previous exposure to linear algebra, but it is not required.
-Previous exposure to the statistical computing software R is also not required.
+Previous exposure to the statistical computing software R is not required, either.

 Textbook

 Statistics and Data Analysis: from Elementary to Intermediate, by A. C. Tamhane and D. D. Dunlop, Prentice Hall, 2000.